Skip to content

 • The game ends when the player reaches a certain point.
 For example, when the player reaches a certain point in the story you can navigate to a game over screen

-The method for managing the end of the game is to set narration.onGameEnd with a function that has the same characteristics as a step function.
+The method for managing the end of the game is to set narration.onGameEnd.
+This function is executed when the game ends and have same characteristics of a step.

 For example, if you want to end the game when the steps are finished: